-- To enter at officer level you must have either 3 Highers or 2 Advanced Highers or equivalent qualifications (including formal or vocational training), or significant relevant experience.
+- You must have either 3 Highers or 2 Advanced Highers or equivalent qualifications (including formal or vocational training) plus 5 subjects at National 5 including English and Maths, or significant relevant experience.

-- The application process varies depending on the specific role you apply for, but generally includes: an online application; assessments or aptitude tests; and an interview.
+- The application process varies depending on the specific role you apply for, but generally includes: an online application; online tests; and an interview.